Admiring the Eiffel Tower is a part of the magic of Paris. This guide includes my favourite Eiffel Tower views & experiences, day and night.

-This guide to enjoying the best Eiffel Tower views is a combination of moments from my two most recent trips to Paris.
+This guide to enjoying the best Eiffel Tower views is a combination of moments from my three most recent trips to Paris.
 In 2019 I visited with my husband and in the fall of 2021 I took a solo trip to Paris and enjoyed 10 magical days on my own in my favourite city.
-There are specific tips here, with all spots marked on a Google map, as well as some stories, a collection of favourite Paris moments that I hope will help you plan your own special trip.
+I just returned from a third trip with close girlfriends; we were celebrating a special birthday.
+There are specific tips here for how, where and when to see the Eiffel Tower, with all spots marked on a Google map.
+You will also find a collection of favorite Paris moments that I hope will help you plan your own special trip.

 Because the Eiffel Tower is so popular, I appreciate the chance to enjoy it away from the crowds, so I’ve included a few less popular spots with beautiful Eiffel Tower views.

 Paris & The Best Views of the Eiffel Tower

 One of my favourite spots to see the Eiffel Tower during the day is in the 7th arrondissement.
 The Rue de l’Université is a residential street which ends at the Champ de Mars park.
 This little stretch from the Avenue de la Bourdonnais has pretty architecture and the leafy setting of the park at it’s end.
 The reason I like it during the day is the charming architecture perfectly frames the view of the Eiffel Tower.
 At night, that’s sort of lost, although the tower is still gorgeous of course.

 You’ll get lovely views and photos here, but the word is out, so be prepared to get strategic with your photo taking or wait for a lull in visitors.
 (I wasn’t exactly alone when this photo was taken on my solo trip – it required a little editing).